acai66/lenovo-miix-520-hackintosh/README.md

 	`sudo sh ./patch.sh`

 ## 6.release version

+### v2.5 -- 2020-12-15
+- Update the latest OpenCore and drivers, and support the latest macOS 11.0.1.
+- CLOVER will be deprecated.
+- Add Intel wifi and BT support.
+- Enable Apple Secure Boot.

 ### v2.5 beta -- 2020-07-02
 - Update the latest OpenCore and drivers, and support the latest macOS 11.0 (10.16).